teruteruOuO/Pepper-Expense-Tracker/README.md

 Fullstack application for CIS 4375

 # Warning
-Ensure you're always making a Private Branch first before starting working on a feature.
+Ensure you're always making a Private Branch first before starting on a feature.

 # Requirements to Run the Application
 Must have the following: